-This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Global Special Care Savings (HMO C-SNP).
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Texas LoneStar Dual Premier (HMO D-SNP).
 Later in this chapter, you can find information about medical services that are not covered.
+It also explains limits on certain services.

-Section 1.1 Types of out-of-pocket costs you may pay for your covered services
+Section 1.1 Types of out-of-pocket costs you may pay for your covered services You pay nothing for your covered services